Inversion & Cleft Sentences

 Introduction

 Inversion is a grammatical technique used to change the normal word order of a sentence.
 Inversion is a useful grammatical technique that can be used to add emphasis or create a more formal style of writing.
-By using inversion with adverbs such as “seldom,” “hardly,” and “little,” and phrases such as “not only” and “not until,” learners can improve their understanding and use of inversion in their writing and speech.
+By using inversion with adverbs such as “seldom,” “hardly,” and “little,” and phrases such as “not only” and “not until,” learners can increase their range of expression and adopt a more formal or dramatic way of speaking which may be more appropriate or effective in some circumstances.

 Inversion with Seldom, Hardly, and Little

 Seldom, hardly, and little are adverbs that can be used to create a more formal or emphatic sentence.
 Inversion is used to invert the subject and auxiliary verb in the sentence.
+We use inversion with this type of adverb to say how infrequently or to what extent something is done.
 Here are some examples:

 • Seldom have I ever seen such a beautiful building.
 (I’ve hardly ever seen such a beautiful building.)

 • Seldom do I eat out.
-(I don’t eat out often.)
+(I seldom eat out.)

 • Seldom can I understand him.
-(I can’t understand him often.)
+(I can seldom understand him.)

 • Seldom does he eat meat.
 (He doesn’t eat meat very often.)